Completing coursework necessary to begin a career in teaching? Do you meet these criteria?

 Are you committed to maintaining a 3.25 cumulative GPA throughout your academic program, to be checked at the end of each semester for renewed TEACH eligibility

 Arcadia University participates in the federal TEACH Grant program.
 This federal grant program is designed to benefit prospective teachers.
-Currently, to receive the maximum $4,000 annual award, students must be currently completing coursework necessary to begin a career in teaching, or plan on completing coursework necessary to begin a career in teaching.
+Currently, to receive the maximum $4,000 annual award (reduced based on the federal amount stipulated in the Budget Controll Act of 2011), students must be currently completing coursework necessary to begin a career in teaching, or plan on completing coursework necessary to begin a career in teaching.
 Because of the very specific requirements associated with receiving TEACH funds, it is critical that you read an important fact sheet created by the U.S. Department of Education: What You Need to Know before You Get a TEACH Grant.[link]

 A student can receive up to $4,000 per year for an undergraduate degree ($16,000 aggregate for a 4 year program).
 A graduate student can receive a maximum of $4,000 per year ($8,000 aggregate total).